 As we age, our bodies aren’t able to bounce back the way they used to.
 The implementation of a physical therapy program can drastically change the aging population’s quality of life, as well as help with a variety of other disorders associated with aging.
 Generally, geriatric is defined as a specialty that deals with issues. . .

 What is a Hand Therapist?
-A hand therapist is an occupational therapist or physical therapist who, through advanced study and experience, specializes in the evaluation and treatment of individuals with conditions affecting the hands, wrist, forearm, and elbow.
-(American Society of Hand Therapists) If you have trouble recovering from an injury or surgery or experience. . .
+A hand therapist is an occupational therapist or physical therapist who, through advanced study and experience, specializes in the treatment of individuals with conditions affecting the hands, wrist, forearm, and elbow.
+(American Society of Hand Therapists) If you have trouble recovering from an injury or surgery or experience a decrease. . .

 Instrument Assisted Soft Tissue Mobilization